-Tharman a 'strong candidate' for president, but Jurong GRC will miss a 'solid anchor': Political analysts
+Tharman a 'strong candidate' for President, but Jurong GRC will miss a 'solid anchor': Political analysts

 Mr Tharman, who is also Coordinating Minister for Social Policies, on Thursday (Jun 8) declared his intention to run for the Singapore presidency.

-The 66-year-old elder statesman, who first entered politics in 2001, said he intends to retire from politics and step down from all his positions in government – a month from Thursday.
+The 66-year-old elder statesman, who first entered politics in 2001, said he intends to retire from politics and step down from all his positions in government on Jul 7.
 He will also resign from the People’s Action Party (PAP), Mr Tharman said in a letter to Prime Minister Lee Hsien Loong.

-The next presidential election must be held by Sep 13 when incumbent President Halimah Yacob’s six-year term comes to an end.

-Mdm Halimah, Singapore’s eighth President and first female head of state, has said that she will not seek a second term.

 “HOT FAVOURITE”